-Sales and services revenue increased by \$0.7 million in 2022.
-This increase is composed of a \$2.2 million increase in auxiliary revenue pledged for revenue bonds and a \$1.5 million decrease in auxiliary revenue not pledged for revenue bonds.
-Pledged revenues from auxiliary fee-based and profit-based revenue decreased by \$0.1 million over the last year.
-Auxiliary student fee revenue remained materially the same year over year.
-In addition, a decrease in scholarship allowances of \$0.7 million netted against auxiliary revenue also occurred.
-Fiscal year 2022 marked the fifth year partnering with Sodexo as its food service provider.
-Revenues for the Sodexo fee-based auxiliary increased \$0.1 million.
-Revenues for the cadet store and Sodexo profit based increased \$0.3 million and \$0.2 million, respectively.
-Sales and services in athletics decreased \$1.0 million.
+Sales and services revenue decreased by \$3.5 million in 2021.
+This decrease is composed of a \$0.1 million decrease in auxiliary revenue pledged for revenue bonds and a \$3.4 million decrease in auxiliary revenue not pledged for revenue bonds.
+Pledged revenues from auxiliary fee-based and profit-based revenue increased by \$0.8 million over the last year.
+Auxiliary student fee revenue increased \$2.7 million.
+In addition, an increase in scholarship allowances of \$1.6 million netted against auxiliary revenue also occurred.
+Fiscal year 2021 marked the fourth year partnering with Sodexo as its food service provider.
+Revenues for the Sodexo fee-based auxiliary increased \$1.5 million, while also recognizing increases in the cadet store of \$0.3 million.
+Sales and services in athletics decreased \$0.2 million.

-Athletics fee-based revenue decreased \$0.3 million year over year.
-Athletics sales revenue, the only auxiliary revenues not pledged for revenue bonds, decreased by \$0.7 million in fiscal year 2022.
+Athletics fee-based revenue remained consistent with fiscal year 2020.
 The Athletic Department revenues are largely dependent upon attendance at sporting events while expenses are driven by scholarships, facility maintenance and compensation.
 The College closely monitors the financial position of the Department to ensure long-term success.
 The College's bondholder of the Series 2015 Athletic Facilities Revenue bond requires a bond coverage ratio of 100%.
-As of June 30, 2022, management believes the College reported an above adequate bond coverage ratio for the Series 2015 Athletic Facility Bond.
+As of June 30, 2021, management believes the College reported an above adequate bond coverage ratio for the Series 2015 Athletic Facility Bond.
 See Note 23 for additional information.

-Operating expenses increased in fiscal year 2022.
-Compensation and benefits decreased by \$3.4 million due to a \$0.4 million increase in year-end payroll adjustments and a \$1.2 million increase in salary, wages, and fringes.
-This was offset by a \$4.2 million decrease in pension and other postemployment benefits ("OPEB") expense employer's share.
-Services and supplies expenses increased by \$11.2 million due to a \$2.2 million increase in rental expenditures as we are starting to make payments to our related party for Bastin Hall, \$1.6 million increase in bad debt write-off. \$1 million increase in other contractual services, a \$1.8 million increase in travel expenses and a \$1.2 million decrease in supplies expense recovered from related parties along with other immaterial decreases across accounts.
-The remaining increase in services and supplies are related to the increase in costs that was experienced due to changes in the economy in 2022 that is impacting the nation with higher costs.
+Operating expenses decreased in fiscal year 2021.
+Compensation and benefits increased by \$0.8 million due to a \$1.2 million decrease in year-end payroll adjustments and a \$0.1 million decrease in fringes.
+This was offset by a \$2.1 million increase in pension and other postemployment benefits ("OPEB") expense employer's share.
+Services and supplies expenses decreased by \$6.0 million due to a \$2.3 million decrease in other contractual services, a \$1.6 million decrease in overhead expenses, a \$1.2 million decrease in student travel expenses and a \$1.2 million decrease in supplies expense recovered from related parties along with other immaterial decreases across accounts.